ridi/django-shard-library/README.md

 `make stop-test-db`

 ## Warning
-- If you want to use this with django 2.1.0, Be careful missing shard key in raw queryset.
+- If you want to use this with django 2.1.0, Be careful missing shard key when getting queryset by raw query.

 ## Prior art
 - https://github.com/JBKahn/django-sharding